 Two US lawmakers introduced bills to prevent Iran from being able to grow its planned government issued sovereign initial coin offering, or its own digital currency.
 Both bills add criminal liability to persons, financial institutions, correspondent banks and digital currency exchanges that facilitate transactions involving an Iranian digital currency.
-That criminal liability is in addition to existing liability for sanctions avoidance.

 The first, Bill HR 7321, introduced by Michael Gallagher in the House of Representatives, called the Blocking Iran Illicit Finance Act:

 - Would prohibit all transactions, financial and digital, related to Iran’s sovereign ICO in or through (e.g., correspondent banks) the US;

 - Would require the Secretary of the Treasury to report to Congress on the status of Iran’s ICO, and the involvement of the Central Bank of Iran, and in that report, to describe the technical assistance that China, Venezuela and Turkey are providing to develop the sovereign ICO, as well as how an ICO by Iran could be used for sanctions avoidance;

 - Would permit the US government to impose sanctions against persons or companies that assist Iran develop its sovereign ICO, including Blockchain development, or that list or re-sell the ICO or allow financial transactions to occur through a digital currency exchange or financial institution;

 - And with respect to foreign persons, companies and digital currency exchanges assisting Iran to list or re-sell its sovereign ICO, would include provisions prohibiting correspondent banks from opening, using or transferring digital currency assets associated with Iran’s sovereign ICO; blocking the transfer of sanctions digital currency assets from entering the US; and visa banning foreign persons who assist Iran with respect to its sovereign ICO, from entering the US;